 Use this checklist to help you safely find, manage and dispose of asbestos from motor vehicle components.

-Samples should be taken in a controlled manner that does not create a risk to the person taking the sample, or people who will work or visit the area where the sample was taken.
-Under Victoria's OHS Regulations, only an approved asbestos analyst can analyse samples containing asbestos.
+in a controlled manner that does not create a risk to the person taking the sample, or people who will work or visit the area where the sample was taken.
+Under Victoria's OHS Regulations, only an approved asbestos analyst can analyse samples that may contain asbestos.

 An approved asbestos analyst is an analyst approved by National Association of Testing Authorities (NATA) to perform asbestos fibre counting or to identify asbestos in samples and to issue findings as endorsed reports under the authority of a NATA-accredited laboratory.

-Asbestos-containing brake pads, brake shoes and clutch plates suffer wear during use, leaving a coating of asbestos fibres and dust on the component and surrounding parts.
-Asbestos-containing cylinder head and exhaust gaskets can become friable (powdery) with heat and readily release dust and fibres when disturbed.
+Asbestos-containing brake pads, brake shoes and clutch plates wear during use, leaving a coating of asbestos fibres and dust on the component and surrounding parts.
+Asbestos-containing cylinder heads and exhaust gaskets can become friable (powdery) with heat and readily release dust and fibres whendisturbed.
 Dry brushing any of these components or even tapping them, for example, can release large quantities of asbestos fibres into the air.

 Asbestos fibres can spread large distances and may remain airborne for many hours after the job is finished.
-In this way the fibres can spread to other areas posing a risk other persons in the workshop.
+In this way the fibres can spread to other areas, posing a risk to other persons in the workshop.

-(a) disposed of as soon as is reasonably practicable; and
+- disposed of as soon as is reasonably practicable, and

-- disposed of in an appropriate manner that eliminates the release of airborne asbestos fibres; and
+- disposed of in an appropriate manner that eliminates the release of airborne asbestos fibres, and

-Disposal must only be at a site licensed by EPA to accept waste asbestos.
-If you intend to dispose of waste asbestos (both industrial and domestically sourced) you should contact the disposal site operator to check whether the site is appropriately licensed to accept the waste, accepts your volumes of asbestos waste, and any particular packaging requirements.
+Disposal must only be undertaken at a site licensed by the EPA to accept waste asbestos.
+If you intend to dispose of asbestos waste (both industrial and domestically sourced) you should contact the disposal site operator to check whether the site is appropriately licensed to accept the waste, accepts your volumes of asbestos waste, and any particular packaging requirements.

-The transport of asbestos waste for the purpose of disposal must be done in a way that eliminates the release of airborne asbestos fibres, which means ensuring:
+The transport of asbestos waste for the purpose of disposal must be undertaken in a way that eliminates the release of airborne asbestos fibres, which means ensuring: